Webinar Testing and Troubleshooting Tips

 - If you are still having audio issues, try leaving the meeting and re-joining.

-- If re-joining does not work, try re-joining with a different browser.
+- If re-joining does not work, try re-joining with a different browser (not Firefox).

 - Finally, try re-start your computer and re-join the meeting.

 - If you are still having audio problems(no audio from the conference), the issue may be more complex.
-Sometimes audio settings or other programs on the local computer can cause problems and sometimes local network issues can prevent audio from working.
+Security permissions may prevent the browser from giving WebEx access to audio.
+Sometimes system audio settings or other programs on the local computer can cause problems and sometimes local network issues can prevent audio from working.
 Please work with your local technical support personnel to solve the audio issues if the above suggestions do not resolve the issue..

-If you continue to have problems connecting with WebEx, please contact Holly Morin
+If you continue to have problems connecting with WebEx, please contact an ISC staff member.

 Additional information about WebEx